 We are hobby breeders, strictly involved with Cotons for the love and desire to keep the Coton de Tulear as it was discovered in Madagascar.
 This is all about the breed nothing else.

-We have over fifty-five years combined experience with dogs and farm animals.
+We have over seventy-five years combined experience with dogs, in the show ring, agility, obedience and trial and farm animals.
 Our home is in the country near Dayton, Ohio.

 Our home is occupied by three wonderful full time companions -- our Coton de Tulears.

 My great grandparents, grandparents and of course my parents had Labs in the house and on the farm as far back as I can remember.